NoamZeise/pages/_posts/2023-12-16-Meditative-Marble.md

 pos = q * pos * conjugate(q);
 ```

-Note that at extreme angles, when the camera is at the very top or bottom of the sphere, the cross product of forward and world up will be 0, which cannot be normalized.
-This means we must limit our rotation to some cutoff value at the extremes so the camera does not flip around at the extremes.
+Note that at extreme angles, when the camera is at the very top or bottom of the sphere, the cross product of forward and world up will be 0, which cannot be normalized, leading to some jittery behaviour.
+This means we must limit our angle to some cutoff value at the extremes.
 I do this before I update the position.

 ```
-float updot = dot(forward, worldUp); // == 1 if parallel
+float updot = dot(forward, worldUp); // == 1 if parallel, as these are unit vectors
 // if above lim and moving up, or below -lim and moving down, don't move that way if(updot > lim && input.y < 0 || -updot > lim && input.y > 0)
 	input.y = 0;